 All students living on-campus must participate in the University's meal plan.
 All students in the residence halls receive an "all-access" meal plan, with unlimited access to dining services during all open hours of operation.
+Student residents in Greek Houses and Gables have the Greek or Gables meal plan.
 Students may not share the privilege of their all-access plan with anyone else.
 Students lending their Petrel Pass to others or giving food to others through their plan are subject to conduct sanctions and loss of privileges.
-Commuting and off-campus students are encouraged to participate in the "Gables meal plan" or a block that includes 25 meals.
 Breakfast, lunch and dinner are served Monday through Friday.
 Brunch and dinner are served on Saturdays, Sundays and holidays.
 Meals are only provided when school is in session and are not provided during Thanksgiving, winter and spring breaks.
 The last meal served as part of the plan during the academic year will be lunch on the last day of final exams during the fall and spring semesters.
 (Back to ToC)

-11.1.6.
+12.1.6.
 Emergency Contact

 In the event of an emergency such as a life-threatening situation or serious illness, campus life staff will make an attempt to deliver a message or contact number to a student regarding the emergency information.
 With the exception of public-record information such as name, address and telephone number, information regarding students' class schedules cannot be released for any purpose.
 Messages can be delivered to students only for emergency situations.
 The office of campus life is open Monday through Friday during regular business hours.
-Please call (404) 364-8335.
+Please call (404) 364-8321.
 For emergencies arising during non-business hours and on weekends, please contact campus safety at (404) 504-1998 for assistance.
 (Back to ToC)